LinArcX/kindd/README.md

     `./kindd`

 ### Tip for Windows-manager's Users
 **Kindd** uses pkexec internally.
-For most Desktop environments, there is a pkexec agent already installed, but users of i3(or maybe some other WMs) should install `polkit-gnome` first, and then paste this line into __i3/config__ file:
+For most Desktop environments, there is a pkexec agent already installed, but users of i3(or maybe some other WMs) should install an agent.
+I prefer to use `polkit-gnome`.
+After downloading this packges, paste this line into __i3/config__ file:

+#### Arch users
+Just paste this line into your i3.config:
 `exec /usr/lib/polkit-gnome/polkit-gnome-authentication-agent-1 &`

+#### Void users
+Just paste this line into your i3.config:
+`exec --no-startup-id /usr/libexec/polkit-gnome-authentication-agent-1 &`

 Hint: I don't have awesome or other wms.
 So you should put above line in your startup config according to your wm's policies.